 Differences between Omaha poker and Texas Hold’em

-Omaha games deal four hole cards to each player, while Texas Hold’em gives players two hole cards.
-In Texas Hold’em, players can use any combination of hole cards and community cards to make the best hand.
+Omaha games deal four hole cards to each player, while Texas Hold’em gives poker players two hole cards.
+In Texas Hold’em, players can use any combination of hole cards and community cards to make the best possible hand.

 The most critical difference to understand in Omaha is that you must use exactly two hole cards and three community cards to make the best hand.
 As with Texas Hold-em, the best hand wins.

 For example, if you hold A♥K♣Q♦J♠ and the board comes out T♥5♥4♥3♥2♠, you only have ace high.
 You would need at least two hearts among your hole cards to make a flush.
 You would also need a combination of two hole cards and three community cards to make any straight.